How to Become a Catalog Model

 Mobile, desktop and everything in between—wherever the shoppers are, catalog models are there too.
 All of this increased exposure means catalog modeling is more exciting and lucrative than ever before.
 But how do you go about landing a job as a catalog model?
 Here are a few things you’re probably wondering.

-What Brands Are Looking for in Catalog Models
+What Brands Are Looking For

 Catalog models are considered to be commercial models, which means models need to look more like “real people” than editorial models.
 They do need to possess a few basic physical attributes, such as glowing skin, healthy hair, and a killer smile, but instead of falling into the physical requirements of fashion models, they instead have to have a look that appeals to the client’s target audience.